 All aboard!
 The highlight of a visit to the Copperbelt is a ride on the short track trains called “Lokis.”
 Afterwards, you can learn about different mining techniques or take a stroll on an interpretive walking trail.
 If the kids get restless, take them on a scavenger hunt or to the play area.

 By the time you travel through all five of these museums you’ll be full of so much fun, useful knowledge that all of your friends will want you on their Trivial Pursuit team.
-Then you can rest easy, knowing that you got to experience some of the cultural joys of the Last Frontier right alongside the natural beauty.
+Then you can rest easy, knowing that you got to experience some of the cultural joys right alongside the natural beauty.